 4. Start Shopping and Then Make an Offer

-Here is where the process of buying a house in Los Angeles really begins – the actual shopping after you’ve completed the first three steps.
+Here is where the process of buying a house in Riverside really begins – the actual shopping after you’ve completed the first three steps.
 There are several things you should carefully examine and consider in each house you view as a possibility.
 These include:

 - Electrical system